Grasshopper Scouts

-Grasshopper Scouts (Chinese: 小童軍), Grasshopper Section, or simply Grasshopper, is a Scout section of The Scout Association of Hong Kong in Hong Kong for 5 to 8-year-old boys and girls.
-Established in 1985, it is modeled after Beaver Scouts in the United Kingdom.
-It is the youngest section in Hong Kong Scouting and the second largest section after the Cub Scout Section.
+Grasshopper Scouts (Chinese: 小童軍), Grasshopper Section, or simply Grasshopper, is a Scout section of The Scout Association of Hong Kong for 4- to 8-year-old boys and girls in Hong Kong.
+Established in 1985, the Grasshoppers are modeled after the Beaver Scouts from the United Kingdom.
+Grasshopper is the youngest section in Hong Kong Scouting and the second largest section after the Cub Scout Section.

 Grasshopper Scout units are designated as "rings".
-When member reaches the age of 7½, they can be promoted into Cub Scouts.
-Members wear the World Scout emblem and are formal members of the World Organization of the Scout Movement.
+At the age of 7½, participants can be promoted into Cub Scouts.
+Scouts wear the World Scout emblem and are formal members of the World Organization of the Scout Movement.

 History

-In a rapidly changing Hong Kong society, the Hong Kong Scouting Association reviewed Scout programmes and, in 1982, began a reform programme named Project Rainbow (天虹計劃).
-The reform was based on the experience of the Scout Association in the United Kingdom, the closest system to Hong Kong Scouting.
-Several tenets of the UK programme were adopted by the Hong Kong association, including extending the age of Scouting, adoption of female members and establishment of a section for six- to eight-year-olds.
+In the early 1980s, the Hong Kong Scouting Association launched a full-scale review of its Scout programmes.
+A reform programme named Project Rainbow (天虹計劃) was initiated in 1982 with the purpose of providing children under 8 years old an opportunity to join the Scouts.
+The reform was inspired by the United Kingdom's Scout Association, which was the closest system to Hong Kong Scouting.
+Several tenets of the UK programme were adopted by the Hong Kong association during the 1980's.
+Two notable changes made during this time were an age extension for eligible children and the inclusion of female Scouts.
+By 1985 Project Rainbow had become a success, finishing out the Scouts organizational overhaul with a fifth section.

-The establishment of the Grasshopper Scout programme came to reality in 1985 with twelve scout groups participating in the experimental programme.
-The adoption of female members began in 1986.
-The programme proved successful and became the fifth Section in Hong Kong Scouting.